Newkirk Plaza station: History

 The station opened around 1900 as a two-track surface station named South Midwood, a reference to its location at the southern end of the former Town of Flatbush, which was also historically known as Midwood.
 Currently, Midwood is considered to be the area south of where the station now stands, so it would now more correctly be described as being in South Flatbush or North Midwood.
 The station was located along the Brooklyn, Flatbush and Coney Island Railroad line to Brighton Beach, which was built in 1878.

 In 1903, a reconstruction project began to remove grade crossings along the line as part of the "Brighton Beach Improvement," which also rebuilt stations of the Brighton Beach Line and electrified the line due to increased ridership on the line.
 When on the surface, the station was a division point at which short turned elevated trains of the Fulton Street El terminated.
 After grade crossings on the line were eliminated in 1908, the station became a through stop for all services; at this time it was given the name Newkirk Avenue.
 On the eastern side of the station entrance building there is a plaque, which reads: "The Depression and Elevation of this railroad to abolish grade crossings was authorized by the Legislature May 9th, 1903.
 A joint undertaking between the City Of New York and the Brooklyn Heights R.R.
 Co. under the direction of the Brooklyn Grade Crossing Commission. .....
 Work commenced August 1st 1904 - Completed July 1st 1908."
 This plaque refers to the aforementioned grade crossing project.

 On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
 At the same time, the line's former track connections to the Fulton Street Elevated were severed.
 Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

 During the 1964–1965 fiscal year, the platforms at Newkirk Avenue, along with those at six other stations on the Brighton Line, were lengthened to 615 feet to accommodate a ten-car train of 60 foot-long cars, or a nine-car train of 67 foot-long cars.

 In 1981, the Metropolitan Transportation Authority listed the station among the 69 most deteriorated stations in the subway system.
 Starting in the late 1980s or early 1990s, business owners in the adjoining shopping area began advocating for the station to be renamed after the mall.
 The station and mall underwent reconstruction from 2009 to 2011.
 This included installation of yellow warning strips on the platform edges and repainting of the columns from red to green.
 The renovation cost $30 million.
 As part of the renovation of the station, it was renamed Newkirk Plaza in August 2011.
+By 2026, the bridges carrying Foster and Newkirk Avenues over the station were severely corroded, and the New York City Department of Transportation was soliciting proposals for their replacement.